jkeza1/web-app/README.md

 ### Available at Domain

-The application can also be accessed at developer domain [www.davidniyonshuti.tech](http://www.davidniyonshuti.tech)
+The application can also be accessed at developer domain but now it is no longer available for work purposes [www.davidniyonshuti.tech](http://www.davidniyonshuti.tech)

 ## Project Structure